vtsyvina/CliqueSNV/README.md

 - ``-oe`` - output end position.
 If provided will cut the output from given position till the end in haplotypes, variant calling.
 For example, ``-os 100 -oe 700`` will output haplotypes only for positions [100, 700] or include SNPs in variant calling only inside this range

 ### t and tf parameters choice
 These two parameters are significant, since they put a border in trade-off between precision and recall.
-By default they are set to detect moderate haplotypes (>5%).
+By default, they are set to detect moderate haplotypes (>5%).
 If it is know that data is not very noisy and variants with frequency >1% are of interest, then **-tf** should be around **0.01**, **-t** is optional and based on coverage.

 ### Usage example